 RAUC uses OpenSSL as a library for signing and verification of bundles.
-An PKI with intermediate CAs for the unit tests is generated by the test/openssh-ca.sh shell script, which may also be useful as an example for creating your own PKI.
+A PKI with intermediate CAs for the unit tests is generated by the test/openssl-ca.sh shell script available from GitHub, which may also be useful as an example for creating your own PKI.